hongkiulam/raw-editor/readme.md

 ### Rust WASM - Raw Processor

-To update the rust raw processing module, and the exposed methods (that can be used in javascript), edit `raw-processor/lib.rs`
+To update the rust raw processing module, and the exposed methods (that can be used in javascript), edit `raw-processor/lib.rs`, or any related `.rs` file inside of `raw-processor/`

 ### Svelte UI